HECBioSim/Longbow/Longbow/README.txt

-		will override the default log file from the one that is normally used, the default logging location is in the main Proxy directory, if the -log flag is used then it will log where you are launching ProxyApp from (ie your experiment directory).
+		will override the default log file from the one that is normally used, the default logging location is in the main Proxy directory, if the -log flag is used then it will log where you are launching Longbow from (ie your experiment directory).

 		-debug

-		This flag will cause a copy of the information to be written to the console window, this can be helpful if you intend to run ProxyApp on a local desktop machine and would like to see the process.
+		This flag will cause a copy of the information to be written to the console window, this can be helpful if you intend to run Longbow on a local desktop machine and would like to see the process.
 The will still be written into the log file.